 For nearly fifteen years, my family went unscathed by diabetes.
 I was the only member of my family to have this disease.
 Then one October night in 2009, I get a panicked phone call.
 My ten year old cousin, Alexis, has been rushed to the hospital.
 The diagnosis: Type 1 diabetes.
 I was in shock.
 Luckily, I was able to coach Alexis through her diagnosis, and she handled it quite well.
 Then, one month later in November 2009 my phone rings.
 It is my Mom.
 She is nearly in tears.
 My 23 year old sister, Jessica, is now being rushed to the hospital.
 Not again…but, yes, it is Type 1 diabetes.
 I am in disbelief.
 How can this be happening?
 How can this happen to all three of us?

 I am so proud of both my sister, Jessica, and cousin, Alexis.
-They are both doing well, although are still adjusting to life with diabetes.
-Being the “veteran” T1D of the family, I have tried to pass my “wisdom” onto my newly diagnosed cousin and sister.
+They are both doing well, although they are still adjusting to life with diabetes.
+Being the “veteran” T1D of the family, I have tried to pass my “wisdom” on to my newly diagnosed cousin and sister.
 When I was diagnosed, I had to learn everything myself.
 Everything was trial and error.
 One thing that was always a problem when I was younger was wearing my Medical ID.
 All I had was this unattractive and cheap tag from the pharmacy.
-It was horrible to wear, and so like a rebellious teen – I didn’t wear it!
+It was horrible to wear, and so, like a rebellious teen – I didn’t wear it!
 My parents and doctors would scold me for not wearing any Medical ID, but I was a girl and wanted something pretty!
 Then one day, I found Lauren’s Hope.
 I was thrilled to see their fashionable and functional medical alert bracelets.
 I ordered one, and have been a loyal customer ever since.
-In fact, upon my cousin and sister’s diagnosis I instantly shared Lauren’s Hope with them and they ordered their Medical ID bracelets…now we don’t take them off, and get compliments about them all the time!
+In fact, upon my cousin and sister’s diagnosis, I instantly shared Lauren’s Hope with them and they ordered their Medical ID bracelets…now we don’t take them off, and get compliments about them all the time!

 D.R.E.A.M. was founded in April 2009 by the Kramer and Grodman families.
 Diabetes is also very personal to these two families.
 The Kramer's son, Tyler, as well as the Grodman's two sons, Jared and Adam, all have Type 1 diabetes.
 Together, they formed D.R.E.A.M. to help the millions of people living with diabetes today.

 D.R.E.A.M is dedicated to raising the funds needed to find a cure so that no child will have to grow up with diabetes again.
 D.R.E.A.M. has partnered with the University of Michigan C.S.
-Mott Children's Hospital, and is committed to raising $100,000 to go towards cutting-edge diabetes research at Mott.
+Mott Children's Hospital, and is committed to raising $100,000 to go toward cutting-edge diabetes research at Mott.
 To reach our goal, we need the help of others, who are passionate about finding a cure.
 Chances are you, or someone you know, suffers from diabetes, and we need your help.
-Please contact me at firstname.lastname@example.org for more information on how to become involved, or visit www.dreamforacure.com to make your secure online tax-deductible donation today, and help D.R.E.A.M. find the cure!
+Please contact me at email@example.com for more information on how to become involved, or visit www.dreamforacure.com to make your secure online tax-deductible donation today, and help D.R.E.A.M. find the cure!